Video Marketing ROI – 5 Ways to Repurpose Your Content

 Here we look at six different ways that you can repurpose your video content into other types of media to get maximum reach and maximum return on investment.

-It may feel that you’re flooding the internet with all this information that’s repeating over and over again, and boring people…you’re actually not.
+It may feel that you’re boring people by flooding the internet with all this information that’s repeated over and over again…you’re actually not.
 Here’s why:

 - Each of those social media channels is only showing a small proportion of your audience each post.

 - It doesn’t really matter if someone sees the same idea again.
 Quite often people are in a hurry, they’re not paying attention the first time and if you think about it, when you see a video for a second or third time on social media, you don’t begrudge the person who’s posted it.
 You just skip over it and onto the next thing.

 This is where you have each word said in your video turned into text that you can place below your video to give your viewers the option of reading or watching.
 This raw transcription can then be fine-tuned to create a blog post.
 You can get a service like Rev.com or Temi.com to transcribe that audio, really cheaply, really quickly.
 You can use Google voice assistant these days for a pretty good approximation of the same thing.
 Make sure you don’t just put up the bare text that you’ve transcribed as a big block.
 You will have to proof read it and correct any typos.

 If you plan on turning this into a blog post take the colloquiums out, tidy it up a bit, put some paragraphs and headings in and make sure the punctuation is right.
 Add some images and a snappy headline and voila – a new blog post.

 I’ve actually done that with this post, you can see the orginal video below for a comparison to this text version.